xxxnell/flex/flip-docs/src/main/tut/documentation.md

 libraryDependencies += "com.xxxnell" %% "flip" % "0.0.4"
 ```

-Then, you need to add context of Flip to your program using` import`.
+Then, you need to `import` the context of Flip.

 ``` scala
 import flip.implicits._